 With your short position entered, you’re all set up to accept the transaction.
 Go ahead and click the sell button.
 Congrats on successfully shorting Bitcoin!

-A level of $68,000 was Bitcoin’s all-time high in 2021 and is a good comparative price when considering Bitcoin’s potential for the coming year.
+A level of $68,000 was Bitcoin’s all-time high in 2021 and is a good comparative price when considering Bitcoin’s potential for this year.
 Before answering this question, let’s take a brief look at how Bitcoin has performed against other important indices.

-It outperformed the S&P 500, gold and the Nasdaq over the past year with an ROI of 20.30%.
+It outperformed the S&P 500, gold and the Nasdaq in 2021 with an ROI of 20.30%.
 In fact, if an investor had bought it two years ago and held it today, they would still have outperformed the S&P 500 over the entire last decade.
 This wider perspective helps put any shorter-term price movements of the asset into picture, but what about the coming year?

 One factor working for Bitcoin’s growth is inflation.
 If the Fed’s planned interest rate hikes don’t manage to keep inflation below its 2% target, which seems impossible now, more people are likely to pick up Bitcoin as a hedge against rising inflation.
 The idea behind this is that by putting money into assets that are almost certain to rise in value at a rate greater than inflation, investors are able to effectively hedge against any losses that inflation may bring.